wynnlone/MMF2021/README.txt

 ## Optimize:
 ## Strategy builder.
 This is the process of taking processed data and use investment strategy to optimize the portfolio and achieve weight of each asset.
-## (has been intergrated with Main)
+## (has been integrated with Main)

 ## Main:
 ## is the main file for gathering market data, training, validation and testing.
 Process include data collection from yahoofinance, calibration, asset allocation, rebalancing, fee calculation, performance time series etc, and some preliminary risk metric calculation also added.
 It takes input_data and produce performance_data and report_data.

 ## Scenarios_Run1 and Scenarios_Run2:
 ## Including historical scenarios and hypothetical scenarios.
-The differene between Run1 and Run2 is the weights of assets are different.
+The difference between Run1 and Run2 is the weights of assets are different.

 ### Historical scenarios: We select four different historical time series which contain growth scenarios and downturn scenarios, and then learn from the history.
 ### Hypothetical scenarios: We created three hypothetical scenarios - Base, Upside, and Downside.
-#### Base: Use the MarcoEconomic data on 2021-01-01 as input data then apply in the VAR model to forecast the Macro data in the next few quarters, then utilize regression between historical Macro and factor data to get the forecasted Fator data.
+#### Base: Use the MarcoEconomic data on 2021-01-01 as input data then apply in the VAR model to forecast the Macro data in the next few quarters, then utilize regression between historical Macro and factor data to get the forecasted Factor data.
 Finally, run regression between historical factor and asset data to get the forecasted asset returns and portfolio value.
 #### Upside Case: Increase US GDP rate, Inflation keeps at 2%, increase market premium and then forecast.
 #### Downside Case: Decrease US GDP rate, increase US Unemployment rate, decrease USDCAD FX, and decrease market premium and then forecast.